 The academic actions of Warning, Probation, Dismissal from Degree Candidacy, and Reinstatement to Degree Candidacy are guided by a number called the grade-point deficiency, which is standard across all schools and colleges.
 Grade-point deficiency points identify students who are achieving cumulative grade point averages below 2.0, establish the point at which students will be warned that they are in academic difficulty, define the limit at which students are dismissed from degree candidacy, and define their eligibility for reinstatement.
 See the University Policy on Academic Warning, Probation, Dismissal, and Reinstatement.

 Withdrawal from Classes

 During the first two weeks of the fall or spring semesters, students may withdraw from a course with no record of the class appearing on the transcript.
 In weeks three through nine of the fall or spring semester, or during weeks three and four of the summer sessions, students may withdraw with the permission of the Academic Advising Center.
 Instructors' signatures are not required to withdraw.
 The course will be recorded on the transcript with the instructor’s notation of “W,” indicating that the student withdrew.
 After week nine of the fall or spring semester, or week four of summer sessions, students may not withdraw from courses.

-- Students may not withdraw from more than five courses during the duration of their studies to earn a bachelor’s degree effective as of fall 2003, and students may not withdraw from the same course more than once.
+Students may not withdraw from more than five courses during the duration of their studies to earn a bachelor’s degree effective as of fall 2003, and students may not withdraw from the same course more than once.

 Site developed by Temple University, Computer Services